Bryan Kohberger seeking to strike death penalty

 LATAH COUNTY, Idaho (Court TV) — Bryan Kohberger’s defense is seeking to have the death penalty thrown out in the case against the accused quadruple murderer.

-On Thursday, Kohberger’s defense filed over a dozen motions seeking to strike aggravating factors and the death penalty itself.
+In September, Kohberger’s defense filed over a dozen motions seeking to strike aggravating factors and the death penalty itself while the case was in Latah County.
+When the case was moved weeks later, they raised the same motions in Ada County.

 Other documents claim Idaho’s death penalty violates international law and human rights, and that “there has been an ideological shift (in the United States) and that the punishment now violates our contemporary stands of decency.”